 A porcelain veneer is a thin, translucent shell of tooth-like material.
 Porcelain veneers are highly stain-resistant and have the same light-reflecting properties as natural teeth.
 Resin veneers are a biocompatible resin material applied directly to the tooth and sculpted into place.

-These dental veneers require little to no preparation of the tooth and are customized for a natural and comfortable fit.
+These dental veneers require little to no tooth preparation and are custom-made for a natural and comfortable fit.
 Your dentist will help you decide which type of dental veneer is right for you.

 - Close spaces between teeth